 In addition to the four brands in our ratings, it may prove a worthwhile business decision to look into the other options available, including those listed below.

 Ace Waste currently only has two locations in Australia, but offers a broad range of services, including biosecurity, pharmaceutical waste removal and commercial waste removal to help businesses regardless of their industry.
 Waste containers, such as wheelie bins and disposable sharp containers, are available.
 You can even ask Ace Waste to audit your business’ current waste disposal methods and practices, ensuring that you keep up with industry standards.

 Currently owned by Cleanaway, Toxfree is a prominent figure within the waste management market, with over 80 facilities around Australia.
 Offering traditional waste management services such as waste collection, landfill management, recycling facilities and skip bin hire, Toxfree also offers hazardous waste disposal, e-waste recycling and the disposal of health-related waste.
 If you’re worried about site safety, Toxfree also offers site audits and assessment, as well as waste management reporting, allowing you to keep on top of the business side of waste management.

 There’s plenty to consider when it comes to engaging with a waste management service.
-While some may be happy as long as the bins are being taken away, 89% of survey respondents said it was important to them their business dispose of waste responsibly.
-A similar number (83%) stated that the environmental record of waste management companies is important to them.
+While some may be happy as long as the bins are being taken away, 55% of survey respondents said it was important to them their business dispose of waste responsibly.
+Over a third (37%) stated that the environmental record of waste management companies is important to them.
 If you’re looking to take your business in a more environmentally-friendly direction, researching into how your waste management service deals and disposes of your waste may help with your decision-making.